AmrSaber/KV/README.md

 ## Configuration

-KV stores its configuration in a YAML file at your system's standard config.
-See config location using `kv info`
+KV stores its configuration in a YAML file at your system's standard config location.
+See the path using `kv info`.

 ### Available Settings